AliceWonderMiscreations/SimpleCacheRedis/SODIUM.md

 `file_get_contents()` (I could be wrong about that) so storing the secret key in a configuration file is safer.

-The class reads the file into a JSON string and then converts it an object.
+The class reads the file into a JSON string and then converts it to an object.
 The JSON string is then zeroed out using `sodium_memzero()` function.

 Once they key has been verified as an actual working key, the key is set as a